TylerWon/restaurant-ratings/README.md

 $ pip install -r requirements.txt
 '''

-obtain an API key from the [Yelp Fusion API website](https://www.yelp.com/fusion).
+Obtain an API key from the [Yelp Fusion API website](https://www.yelp.com/fusion) and paste it into 'hidden.py' as a string.

 ## Usage

 ## Built With
 * [Yelp Fusion API](https://www.yelp.com/fusion) - Provides information of over 50 million restaurants